Back to Guides

 Wrong termination date

-Giving fewer than 14 days notice
+Giving fewer than 7 days notice (Bill 60 reduced from 14 days)

 Including non-rent charges